rachartier/tiny-inline-diagnostic.nvim/README.md

 ## ❓ FAQ:

+- **Q**: My colors are bad
+    - You can change the colors with the `hi` option.
+    - If you have no background color, you should try to set `blend.mixing_color` to a color that will blend with the background color.
 - **Q**: All diagnostics are still displayed
     - You need to set `vim.diagnostic.config({ virtual_text = false })` to remove all the others diagnostics.